tedkim97/tedkim97.github.io/_posts/2021-08-29-descriptive_statistics_and_metrics.md

 |   std                      | 5.1       |

 ### Made-up Situation
-If someone asks how long it takes for a new program or process some input, you could provide them all the logs like this.
+If someone asks how long it takes for a new program or process some input, you could provide them all the logs like this:

 |  Trial # | Time (ms) |
 |:--------:|:---------:|